leanprover/lean4/doc/declarations.md

 This table should be read as follows:

  * The first recursive call, in line 39, arguments 1, 2 and 4 are equal to the function's paramters.
- * The second recursive call, in line 40, has an equal first, a smaller forth argument, and nothing could be inferred for the second argument.
+ * The second recursive call, in line 40, has an equal first, a smaller fourth argument, and nothing could be inferred for the second argument.
  * The third recursive call, in line 41, has a decreasing first argument.
- * No other proofs were attempted, either because the paramter has a type without a non-trivial ``WellFounded`` instance (parameter 3), or because it is already clear that no decreasing measure can be found.
+ * No other proofs were attempted, either because the parameter has a type without a non-trivial ``WellFounded`` instance (parameter 3), or because it is already clear that no decreasing measure can be found.

 Lean will print the termination argument it found if ``set_option showInferredTerminationBy true`` is set.